 Many medical aesthetics, plastic surgery, dermatology, and even GP clinics in Singapore offer keloid scar removal treatment.
-Intralesional steroid injections are first-line and probably the most common form of intervention offered in Singapore clinics.
+Keloid injections are the first-line and probably the most common form of intervention offered in Singapore clinics.

-I have personally treated a patient who developed sunken scarring from a deep ulcer on the cheek after a steroid injection gone wrong elsewhere.
-Steroid injections have to be done with the utmost care, paying attention to the depth, amount, concentration, and angle of injection.
+I have personally treated a patient who developed sunken scarring from a deep ulcer on the cheek from a steroid injection gone wrong.
+She had gone to another clinic for cystic acne and received a cortisone injection for acne.
+Unfortunately, the skin broke down into a deep wound.
+Thankfully she came to us for scar removal treatment early and we were able to flatten out the scar with growth factors and fractional lasers.
+Thus, steroid injections have to be done with the utmost care, paying attention to the depth, amount, concentration, and angle of injection.

-Steroid injections for keloid scar removal are typically quite painful as the thick fibrous keloid tissue is very difficult to inject into.
+Steroid injections for keloid scar removal are typically quite painful.
+This is because of what is inside the keloid - the thick fibrous keloid tissue is very difficult to inject into.
 Some patients dread or even discontinue treatment because of this.
 I've developed some techniques to greatly reduce the pain from the injection.

 The cost for steroid injections has also risen over the years, with a particularly pronounced jump after an orthopedic specialist was fined $100,000 after a patient developed complications after a steroid injection (for a non-keloid condition) that lead many doctors to avoid performing steroid injections for fear of being sued or hefty malpractice insurance premiums.
 Intralesional steroid injections for keloid treatments used to start from $50-100 years ago but the costs have increased a few times at least, now ranging from $150-200 up to a few hundred dollars or even more.